symbol/symbol-server-dependencies/README.md

 # symbol-server-dependencies

-These are the Conan recipes for [Catapult client](https://github.com/symbol/symbol/tree/fix/update_dependencies_version/client/catapult) dependencies.
+These are the Conan recipes for [Catapult client](https://github.com/symbol/symbol/tree/main/client/catapult) dependencies.

 ## Updating packages

 Before building the packages, update each package with the new version.
 1. Edit the config.yml file for the package and add the new version
 2. Edit the conandata.yml file and add the new package url and checksum.
 (Note: not every package has a conandata.yml file)
-	- Calulate the sha256 hash for the package using ``sha256sum`` tool.
+	- Calculate the sha256 hash for the package using ``sha256sum`` tool.

 If openssl is updated, set the new version in the mongo-c-driver's ``conanfile.py`` file.

-If mongo-c-driver is updated, set the new version in the mongo-cxx-driver ``conanfile.py`` file
+If mongo-c-driver is updated, set the new version in the mongo-cxx-driver ``conanfile.py`` file.

 ## Building

-Before you can start building setup the Conan environment.
+Before you can start building, setup the Conan environment.

 ```sh
 conan config init